alturiak/nio-smith/docs/SETUP.md

 git pull
 ```

+In case of changed requirements, repeat "Install Python dependencies".

-Proceed with running as usual.
+Proceed with "Running" as usual.